manifold-systems/manifold/docs/manifold-templates.md

 # Installing #

-Manifold Templates can be used by simply adding the following dependency to your project:
+ManTL can be used by simply adding the following dependency to your project:

 ```xml
     <dependency>